 3. Implementation Phase

-• Customize the EHR system to meet the needs of your practice
+• Should we configure or customize the system to meet the needs of our practice?

-• Create a plan for backloading patient medical histories during the transition
+• Should we backload patient medical histories during the transition?

 4. Optimization Phase